Skip to content

 Springer Nature API — free API key

 The Springer Nature API source (springer) returns only open-access articles and includes direct PDF links.
-Register for a free key at dev.springernature.com and add it to the config:
+Register for a free key at dev.springernature.com and add it via the CLI:

 Springer Nature browser — no credentials required